Alexander McQueen: Givenchy appointment

 McQueen was appointed head designer of Givenchy in 1996 to succeed John Galliano who had moved to Dior.
 Hubert de Givenchy, founder of the label known for its elegant couture, criticised McQueen's appointment, describing it as a "total disaster".
 In turn, upon his arrival at Givenchy, McQueen insulted the founder by calling him "irrelevant".
-McQueen's debut show for Givenchy, Spring Summer 1997, featured Greek mythology-inspired gold and white designs.
-Although beautiful, the collection was considered a failure by some critics in contrast to the praise lavished on John Galliano's debut collection for Dior.
+McQueen's debut show for Givenchy, Spring/Summer 1997, featured Greek mythology-inspired gold and white designs.
+The collection was considered a failure by some critics in contrast to the praise lavished on John Galliano's debut collection for Dior.
 McQueen himself said to Vogue in October 1997 that the collection was "crap".
 McQueen had toned down his designs at Givenchy, although he continued to indulge his rebellious streak.
 Givenchy designs released by Vogue Patterns during this period may be credited to the late designer.

-McQueen's relationship with Givenchy was fraught, and he left in March 2001 after his contract ended, with McQueen arguing that Givenchy had started to 'constrain' his creativity.
+McQueen's relationship with Givenchy was fraught, and he left in March 2001 after his contract ended, with McQueen arguing that Givenchy had started to "constrain" his creativity.